 - Government oversight of collection agencies is generally weak.

 - There is little public information about the government’s commission system and oversight of private collectors.
-The most recent public version of the government private collection agency manual is from 2009, but we know that there are more recent versions.
+Although the most recent, complete version of the government private collection agency manual is from 2009, NCLC recently obtained through a FOIA request a more recent, redacted version from May 2016.